steakscience/steakscience/_posts/2015-05-30-drinking-the-future.md

 ---

-As a species, we have done a great job — we colonized the earth and we eternally established ourselves on the very top of the food chain.
+As a species, we have done a great job—we colonized the earth and we eternally established ourselves on the very top of the food chain.
 However, as the most intelligent inhabitants of this planet, we have failed miserably.
 We have trashed the Earth and our way of life is not only unsustainable, it is grossly wasteful.
-Meat is especially inefficient — one kilogram of beef requires 30 kilograms of grain to make, not to mention the unspeakable atrocities we have to subject our animals to just to feed ourselves.
+Meat is especially inefficient—one kilogram of beef requires 30 kilograms of grain to make, not to mention the unspeakable atrocities we have to subject our animals to just to feed ourselves.
 According to projections, we will need to double our food production to feed ourselves in 40 years.
 Doubling our production would mean much more cruelty and waste.

 In *Interstellar*, when asked about the survival of the human species, Cooper (Matthew McConaughey) says, “We’ll find a way, we always have.”
 Soylent is incredibly efficient, humane, and easy to store and transport.
 Maybe this is it.
 Maybe Soylent is going to solve our food crisis.